rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 $ atom --new-instance
 ```

-If you have an AnaIn your Anaconda terminal, activate your Conda environment and then run 'atom --new-instance'
+If you have an Anaconda virtual environment, In your Anaconda terminal, activate your Conda environment and then run `atom --new-instance`.

+Now open a terminal inside Atom using `platformio-ide-terminal`.
+The Windows CMD terminal will open.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM1NjIwMTI0NV19
+eyJoaXN0b3J5IjpbMTQxMDA1MjI2NV19
 -->